jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 For open source projects, it can be difficult to find balance between a number of factors: the free time of contributors, the desires of the communities using the project, the ability to on-ramp and mentor new contributors, and to provide necessary guidance and feedback.

-The Rust Projects, and multiple sub-teams and working groups have found success in use of the [RFC Process] for making informed, high level decisions.
+The Rust Project, and multiple sub-teams and working groups have found success in use of the [RFC Process] for making informed, high level decisions.
 However, the RFC process does not address the work necessary for exploratory projects before a decision is made, the work necessary to implement made decisions, or the work necessary to maintain and overhaul parts of the projects in the long run.

 [RFC Process]: #

-To address these needs, I'd like to propose a general concept and approach called **Shepherding**, which aims to assist maintainers of these projects with this aspect of the managing the project.
+To address these needs, I'd like to propose a general concept and approach called **Shepherding**, which aims to assist maintainers of these projects with this aspect of managing the project.
 By enumerating core goals and putting a name to concepts, but specifically NOT mandating every aspect of implementation, I hope that this technique can be applied across many teams inside and outside of the Rust Project.

-The "Shepherding 3.1" name comes from a blog post written by Niko Matsakis titled [Shepherds 3.0], which also does an excellent job describing the motivations regarding these efforts.
+The "Shepherding v3.1" name comes from a blog post written by Niko Matsakis titled [Shepherds 3.0], which also does an excellent job describing the motivations regarding these efforts.
 This post instead makes a few clarifications and additions to the 3.0 post, and aims to be a "reference manual" for the concept, defining terms and important goals, rather than discussing motivations.

 [Shepherds 3.0]: http://smallcultfollowing.com/babysteps/blog/2019/09/11/aic-shepherds-3-0/